xrrocha/kmemimg/README.md

 ![Bank](docs/kmemimg-4.png)

-Lastly (and importantly!), a memory image processor also services queries.
+Lastly (and crucially!), a memory image processor also services queries.

 A _query_ is another type of event which, unlike commands, does not mutate system state.
 Importantly, _queries are serviced in multi-threaded mode_ so querying the system is efficient and concurrent.
 Because in-memory access